amitjait/amitjait/README.md

 - ⚡️ Looking for an opportunity to kick start my career as software developer / web developer.
 - ⚡️ Currently working as HVAC and Thermal design Engineer at MSD Technologies, Gurugram.
-- ♥️ I love to do code. <br>
+- ♥️ I love to do code.
--⚡️ I am working on a Open source project - "MentHealth". - https://ment-helth-events.netlify.app/
+- ⚡️ I am working on a Open source project - "MentHealth". - https://ment-helth-events.netlify.app/
+-

 <!-- - ♥️ I love to contribute to open-source products. -->